 Interest rate risk is the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company has interest-bearing assets in relation to cash at bank and GIC's carried at fixed interest rates.
+The Company's significant financial instrument valued using fluctuating risk-free interest rate is the derivative component of the convertible note (Note 11).
 The Company's operating cash flows are substantially independent of changes in market interest rates.
 The Company has not used any financial instrument to hedge potential fluctuations in interest rates.
 The exposure to interest rates for the Company is considered minimal.